SBS Course Descriptions

 EYE 123/SBS 199 Our Brains at Play

 This course introduces developmental theory and research that encompasses the entire lifespan.
 Emphasis will be on prenatal development through adolescence, with an overview of adult development.
 A multi-disciplinary and multicultural view of human development will be taken by examining theories from a socio-cultural context and in consideration of change as well as stability throughout the life cycle.
 The interaction of hereditary, environmental, and socio-cultural factors will be considered in studying physical, cognitive, and psychosocial development.
 Prerequisites: Second semester freshmen or above; must have completed College Writing and an EYE course.
+This course is cross-listed with HRD 200 .
 Cr 3.

 SBS 300 Deviance and Social Control (DIV)

-This course provides a forum to examine deviance and social control from sociological, psychological, ecological, environmental and cross-cultural (anthropological) perspectives, examining contested definitions of deviance, and different theories about deviance and social control.
+This course provides a forum to examine deviance and social control from sociological, psychological, ecological, environmental and cross-cultural perspectives, examining contested definitions of deviance, and different theories about deviance and social control.
 The course investigates the interrelationships of culture, power, identity formation and social change.
-We will explore portrayals of deviance and social control in literature, film, and popular culture.
+Portrayals of deviance and social control in literature, film and popular culture will also be explored.
 Students challenge their critical thinking skills and will achieve a higher level of understanding about the relative notion of deviance, including how it relates to population size, and the nature(s) and type(s) of social control.
 Cr 3.

 This course gives students an understanding of how people behave in groups and the skills needed by group members to participate effectively in group activities.
 It provides a theoretical foundation for how groups function, with focus on group process and development; and it discusses how these theories can be applied to a wide range of group settings.
 This course uses experiential techniques to help students develop critical skills and understanding of group dynamics.
 Cr 3.